 What to do?
 I don’t want to fake remembering someone when I can’t initially place them.
 Having an aide with flawless recall at my side wherever I go, ready to whisper “that’s Merrigan Pertussis; you met her at the 2012 Nutrition for Athletes; in September you water-skied with her younger brother Placido in Ibiza” would be nice, but, unfortunately, is not an option for me or, I suspect, most people.

 So here are three ways to minimize embarrassment when meeting people whom you might have met before.

-I’ve replaced my treadmill desk with a simpler, cheaper, and better alternative!
+I’ve replaced my treadmill desk with the next generation: a simpler, cheaper, and better alternative!

 Five years ago I shared my initial and follow-up experiences with a treadmill desk.
 Since then I’ve walked over 1,600 miles while working, and have seen a clear correlation between my general level of wellbeing and regular use of my walking desk for (typically) a couple of hours a day.

 Last week, however, I noticed that my upper arms were aching after using my desk.
 After a few days experimenting, I realized that the height of the commercial plastic shelf I’ve been using since 2012 was causing my shoulders and upper arms to tense up while typing, leading to the achiness.
 Though this hadn’t happened before, I’m getting older and creakier and I needed to do something if I was going to continue to reap the benefits of my walking-while-working routine.